 Muguruza ends long wait, beats Krejcikova in Dubai final

-DUBAI, United Arab Emirates (AP) — Garbiñe Muguruza ended her almost two-year wait for a title with a 7-6 (6), 6-3 win against Barbora Krejcikova in the final of the Dubai Championships on Saturday.
+DUBAI, United Arab Emirates — Garbine Muguruza ended her almost two-year wait for a title with a 7-6 (6), 6-3 win against Barbora Krejcikova in the final of the Dubai Championships.

 “It means a lot,” the ninth-seeded Muguruza said, “it’s never easy to win.”